 Disclaimer: This article may contain commission or affiliate links.
 As an Amazon Associate I earn from qualifying purchases.

-Our exploration of VR (virtual reality) began about 3 years ago when we went to our very first VR Arcade.
+Our exploration of VR (virtual reality) began about 3 years ago when we went to our very first VR Arcade where we played on Oculus Rift systems.
 It was an incredible experience for our whole family to be playing video games together through these machines.
 We were even linked up so we could chat, play together and take on challenges as a team.
 It was surreal, fostered some incredible connections, created lasting memories, and was incredibly fun.

-At the time the technical requirements of VR were beyond what we could provide or afford, but fast forward 18 months, and the playing field changed significantly with some major technical advances.
-Finally, we were able to purchase the Oculus Quest, a wireless VR headset.
+At the time the technical requirements of VR were beyond what we could provide or afford to have at home, but fast forward 18 months, and the playing field changed significantly with some major technical advances.
+Thanks to the popularity of VR, we could finally purchase the Oculus Quest, a wireless VR headset.
 And it has sent us on some epic adventures right from our home.